Ryzhara/pygvas/docs/struct_property.md

-# Struct Property Binary Format
+# Struct PropertyFactory Binary Format

 ## Overview
 Struct properties in GVAS files store structured data that can be either a special graphical structure type or a custom structure with arbitrary properties.
 The format supports both predefined special structs and fully custom structs.